vijey998/web-ner-challenge/README.md

    * In case you don't have Node.js or npm installed, refer to the NodeSource blog posts [Installing Node.js Tutorial: Using nvm](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/) (macOS and Ubuntu) or [Installing Node.js Tutorial: Windows](https://nodesource.com/blog/installing-nodejs-tutorial-windows/) (Windows) for instructions.
 2. Make sure to have "make" installed.
 The MakeFile as been configured to run the application by simply executing the commands in the following two steps.
 3. Run `make install FRONTEND=react-frontend BACKEND=flask-backend` to setup the backend and frontend environments
-4. Run `make start` to run the application
+4. Run `make start` to run the application.
+5. Use `npm run format` to beautify the react code if required.
+Lint for react is also implemented while compiling the app.

 NOTE: The application has been configured for a production-build.
 The same can be run only by creating a docker image in a linux environment using a Dockerfile similar to the one attached.
 The conf file for the nginx production server has also been attached.